Parallel Programming With CUDA

 }

-1. Restore the original data in the CPU and sort according to index, to get the top K largest/smallest values
+1. Restore the original data on the CPU and sort by index to get the top K largest/smallest values

 1